 The Down Sweater is a thicker jacket designed for warmth.
 If you’re planning a trek in the cold weather or need a garment to function as a full-time winter coat, then I’d choose this jacket over the Nano Puff.

 However, one thing I’d be concerned with is the down becoming wet.
-This especially become an issue in wet, sticky snow.
+This especially becomes an issue in wet, sticky snow.
 While it’s not a problem with dry powdery snow, nothing worse than getting a down coat wet.

 Both the Nano Puff and the Down Sweater are excellent coats.
 I’d suggest the Nano Puff over the Down Sweater for most hikers.